lxgr-linux/pokete/README.md

 Pokete is a small terminal based game in the style of a very popular and old game by Gamefreak.

 ## Installation
-For Linux just do this:
+For Linux, BSD, OSX etc. just do this:
 ```shell
 # pip install scrap_engine playsound pygobject
 $ git clone https://github.com/lxgr-linux/pokete.git